linagora/openpaas-esn/doc/pubsub.md

 - mongodb:configurationAvailable.
 Fired when the mongodb configuration is available.
 - mongodb:connexionAvailable.
 Fired every time the connection to the mongodb server is established.

+- webserver:mongosessionstoreEnabled.
+Fires when the webserver session store is switched from in-memory (the one on startup) to mongodb.

 - redis:configurationAvailable.
 Fired when the redis configuration is available.

 - domain:invitations:sent({user, domain, emails}).
 Fired when domain invitations have been sent.